 The conflict began when Shri Yogi M.P.
 Singh, a veteran anti-corruption crusader with 27 years of experience, filed an RTI application following a suspicious interaction with the IGRS Feedback Cell of the Mirzapur Police.

 According to Singh, police personnel—specifically identified later as Constable Surendra Kumar—requested his OTP.
-In the digital ecosystem of the Uttar Pradesh government, an OTP sent to a complainant’s mobile is the final “key” required to close a grievance with a status of “Satisfied.”
+In the digital ecosystem of the Uttar Pradesh government, an OTP goes to a complainant’s mobile and serves as the final “key” to close a grievance with a status of “Satisfied.”

 The Core Allegation: